thoughtram/rebase-book/manuscript/branching-in-git.md

 ![HEAD pointing at feature branch](/images/git-branching-head-pointer-2.svg)

 This is why branches in Git are so super cheap.
 It doesn't copy the whole working directory in a new branch folder.
 Git really just creates a file with the branch name containing the commit SHA to point at and a `HEAD` file that points at the currently checked out branch.
-If we switch to another branch, all what happens is that Git changes the content of `HEAD`.
+If we switch to another branch, what happens is that Git changes the content of `HEAD`.
 No more black magic involved.

 We mentioned earlier, that a branch is in fact a movable pointer.
 By "movable" we mean that it automatically updates itself and points at the next commit, in case we're making one.
 To make this a bit more clear, let's assume we made yet another commit in our `feature` branch.
 Here's what our graph will them look like: